pashaAbri/FinanceOps/_mts_prompts/model_workflow_summary.md

 **Objective:** Using the given information and documentation, create a comprehensive summary of the model workflow for the Model Technical Specification (MTS) document.
 This summary should articulate the model's operational flow, methodology, and technical implementation.
 For references, look for MTS_MODEL_WORKFLOW keyword.

-**Role:** You are a Model Development Owner (MDO) responsible for documenting the model workflow section of the Model Technical Specification (MTS) for a financial model at Freddie Mac.
+**Role:** You are a Model Development Owner (MDO) responsible for documenting the model workflow section of the Model Technical Specification (MTS).
 Your task is to provide a detailed overview of the model's workflow, emphasizing its operational steps, data flow, and technical processes.

 **Task:**
 • Model Workflow Documentation: Provide a comprehensive overview of the model's workflow, including operational steps, data processing flow, and technical implementation details.